↑

 hot corn dip topped with fresh avocado, jalapeños, onions in cast iron skillet

 This Hot Corn Dip is straight away one of the easiest snacks you’ll ever make and I dare say it’ll become a favorite.
 I know this because once I’d experimented enough with the ingredients, I finally served the dip to my family, and my 12-year old said “Don’t change ONE THING, Mom!”.
 I then tested it on three pre-teen boys and not only was it gone in no time, but one boy said “I’ll taste-test for you ANYTIME!”.
 Since my family doesn’t hesitate with honest feedback and some of the boys I used in road-testing are very picky eaters, I think I’ll be making this dip often.
+It’s the kind of warm, cheesy dip people hover over with a chip in hand until it’s gone.

 Hot Corn Dip topped with lettuce, avocado, cheese, tomatoes in a skillet

 Made in under 20 minutes right on your stove top, you can customize the toppings to your own liking or particular menu.
-The base for Hot Corn Dip starts with frozen corn and a can of diced tomatoes with green chiles (Ro-Tel is a good option), followed by cream cheese and cheddar.
+The base for Hot Corn Dip starts with fresh or frozen corn and a can of diced tomatoes with green chiles (Ro-Tel is a good option), followed by cream cheese and cheddar.
 Spices like chili powder, garlic, and red pepper flakes kick it into high gear.
 One important note- this is not the time to be shy with salt.
 I’ve found that at least a teaspon is necessary to brighten and blend everything in the dip.
 For your garnishes, avocados and scallions are great for adding texture and fresh flavor.
 You can also add other toppings like diced red onions or chopped bacon.
 If you like a lot of heat, add the hottest fresh peppers you can stand.

 Hot Corn Dip with one spoonful taken out